 The IOC AIMLTrainingFunction represents the entity that undertakes AI/ML training and is also the container of the AIMLTrainingRequest IOC(s).

 The entity represented by AIMLTrainingFunction MOI supports training of one or more AIMLEntity(s).

-The AIMLTrainingFunction contains one or more AIMLTrainingRequest MOIs.

 7.3.1.2 Attributes